Pindar/pindar.github.io/_posts/2014-09-28-jsist-conference-summary.markdown

 The talk "Ember.js Framework" by Sean Yu was more about "Why we have chosen Ember.js" than about the Framework itself.
 So when we rename it in our minds it was very good to hear about the decision making process of other companies how they decide which framework fit to them best.
 When I think about it's one of the most important decisions you can make because probably a lot of developer will hate or love you even years after you made the decision.
 Beside this personal thing it can also lead to a lot of future development expense if you have made the wrong decision.
 That's why I was happy to get this insights.

 The last talk of the first day was "Hardware Development for JavaScript Developers" by Tarık Keleştemur.
-He did a great job presenting a way how to use JavaScript and an Adruino.
+He did a great job presenting a way how to use JavaScript and an arduino.
 Even some small practical examples he showed us on stage what was really a cool thing.

 The evening I shared with friends but it was still rainy and very windy...